 Pro Tip: Remember to fluff the couscous before adding cilantro and oil.

 Coconut Curry Salmon

-This salmon recipe from Food Faith Fitness has the jackpot trifecta: It's comforting, healthy, and easy to make all once.
-Covered in an Indian-inspired coconut curry sauce, the salmon is perfectly tender and flaky while the refreshing crunchy zucchini noodles balance out those richer flavors.
-It takes 20 minutes to make in total about only has 400 calories.
+This coconut curry salmon recipe from Food Faith Fitness has the jackpot trifecta: It's comforting, healthy, and easy to make.
+Covered in an Indian-inspired coconut curry sauce, salmon is perfectly tender and flaky while refreshing crunchy zucchini noodles balance out those richer flavors.

-When you need to make a larger filet for big group dinners or guests, here's a great option from Half Baked Harvest.
+When you need to make a larger fillet for big group dinners or guests, here's a great option from Half Baked Harvest.
 Grilled on a cedar plank for a subtly earthy flavor, this miso butter sesame salmon is both foodie-friendly and health-conscious, so you really can't go wrong.
-The sweet cherry tomatoes add a nice juicy touch, too.
+Sweet cherry tomatoes add a juicy touch, too.

 Salmon with Parmesan, Asparagus, and Potatoes

-Allow us to introduce you to a gourmet meal that only requires one pan for easy prep and easy cleanup.
-Brought to us by Half Baked Harvest, it's covered in succulent, zesty lemon juice, and prepared with parmesan asparagus and potatoes for an easy, balanced dinner.
+Allow us to introduce you to a gourmet meal that only requires one pan for easy prep and cleanup.
+Brought to us by Half Baked Harvest, this lemon roasted salmon with vegetables is covered in succulent, zesty lemon juice, and prepared with Parmesan, asparagus and potatoes for an easy, balanced dinner.

 Arugula and Walnut Pesto Salmon

 Sometimes, we just really want a bowl of spaghetti.
 This arugula and walnut pesto pasta recipe from Spoon Fork Bacon is even better since it also calls for a salmon filet to deliver a little more sustenance.
 This is made with 50/50 pasta, which means it's half whole wheat and half good-old classic Italian noodles.

 Pro Tip: If it's available, shoot for freshly grated Parmesan for better flavor.